Honors and Awards

 At least six economics courses must be taken during the regular academic year to be considered for distinction.

 To be considered for distinction students must complete at least 24 credit hours in economics during the regular school year (not summer session).

 Graduation with Honors

 Students seeking an enriched curriculum can pursue a concentration with honors.
 The honors program requires additional coursework, as well as enrollment in "Honors" designated courses.
 Honors graduates will also write a research paper in Senior Seminar.

 Each year outstanding junior and senior undergraduates are nominated by the faculty to the Economics Honor Society, Omicron Delta Epsilon.
 Nominations are based on academic performance in economics courses.

-To be nominated seniors must have completed 24 credit hours in economics with at least a 3.5 GPA.
+To be considered seniors must have completed 24 credit hours in economics with an outstanding economics GPA.
 All economics course work taken at the University of Rochester will count in the GPA calculation (including retakes).

 Nominees are honored at a luncheon at the end of the spring semester.

 The Department of Economics provides the opportunity to earn a Citation of Achievement through additional course work and classroom performance.